 Dr Tina Hearn is a Social Policy Lecturer at the University of Birmingham specialising in social theory, the Director of Widening Participation in the School of Social Policy and a member of the steering committee of the Centre for Contemporary Philosophy of Technology.
 She has a strong commitment to widening participation and spends time, both inside and outside of work life, working with young people in a variety of ways in schools and colleges across the West Midlands.
 Tina has also been involved in community politics, with a focus upon equalities, racialisation and policy making.
 Tina teaches social theory, social policy and policy analysis, within which she has a particular interest in the roles of faith in politics and policy making.
 Tina’s current research interests revolve around the emergence of ‘New Materialisms’ and exploring some of their various inferences and implications for the roles of faith and faith movements in politics and policy making.
 Follow Tina on Twitter @SocialPolicyUoB

 Dr Sanjee Perera is a Cognitive Ecclesiologist and the current Archbishop’s Adviser on Minority Ethnic Anglican Concerns in the Church of England.
 She is also a visiting fellow at Coventry University’s Centre for Trust, Peace and Social Relations collaborating on a COVID-19 impact project on Christian Faith Based Organisations funded by the British Academy.
-She is also an Associate Fellow of the Open University’s School of Law, advocating on various projects including on Immigration, Citizenship & Governance, and on the BLM movement and Statutes & Public Memorials.
+She is also an Associate Fellow of the Open University’s School of Law, advocating on various projects including on Immigration, Citizenship & Governance, and on the BLM movement and Statutes & Public Memorials, and an Honorary Research Fellow at the University of Chester.
 She is also on the trustee board and executive committee of the British and Irish Association for Practical Theology and various other charities and special interest groups with a theological focus.
 While her Doctoral expertise is on Moral judgement and Ethno-social identity in Societies of conflict, her more recent work focusses on Cognitive ecclesiology.
 Her research brings a Cognitive psychological framework to Philosophy, Theology & Religion, particularly focusing on racialised stake holds in the Church of England.
 She is also an avid Church crawler with a hobbyist interest in stained glass and ecclesiastical material culture.
 Follow Sanjee on twitter @sanjeeperera1.

 Greg Smith has worked for over forty years in urban mission, community development and social research in London and Preston.
 He has published extensively on religion in the inner city, faith involvement in urban regeneration, and urban theology.
 Until retirement in 2019 Greg worked for Together Lancashire, a joint venture of Church Urban Fund, Diocese of Blackburn and the Lancashire Methodist District supporting faith based social action and urban churches in the western half of the county.
 He continues to be active in the City of Sanctuary movement in Preston, in his local inner city parish and in projects and networks addressing food poverty and financial inclusion.
 From 2011 to 2016 he also worked for the Evangelical Alliance managing the 21st Century Evangelicals research programme and continues to analyse and publish academic papers based on the data.
 See more on Greg’s work and publications.
 In his spare time he enjoys photography, bird watching, railways and walking with his dog.